Frequently Asked Questions

 That’s why PVE Residents for a Safe, Secure Future stepped up.
 We are residents and your neighbors who care about protecting local services.

-We are currently in the community input and education phase as we build our coalition to begin signature gathering to place the citizen’s initiative on the June 2026 ballot—giving voters a chance to act before Measure E expires in 2027.
+We are currently gathering signatures from registered voters who are residents of PVE to place the citizen’s initiative on the June 2026 ballot—giving voters a chance to act before Measure E expires in 2027.

 To learn more, ask questions, or volunteer, contact us at pvefuture.com.